 Some people can be tricked, coerced or persuaded by a third party into making a will that is not a reflection of the true intent of the testator.
 They all essentially presume that the testator was not a free agent at the time the will was made.
 In some instances, the signature of the testator was forged, which is perhaps the easiest to prove.

 It is the natural consequence for all those who live to, eventually, die.
 For people of this day and age, the aftermath of any one person’s passing can be quite messy, especially when there is discord within the family – and let’s face it, what family doesn’t argue?
 There’s always that one family member who wants more – or that one family member who didn’t get anything at all.
 Sometimes, the contents of a dead relative’s will are contested or the will’s validity itself is taken into question or the influence under which the deceased formed the will in the first place.
-To learn more about undue influence and nursing home abuse, click here.
+To learn more about undue influence and nursing home abuse from Houston attorneys, click here.

 There are many reasons as to why the contents of a will could be contested and the process is almost never straightforward.
 Given the sensitive nature of the case, many complications can arise during the duration of the investigation while the case proceeds.
 Having a team of lawyers who are practiced and professional in this field is of the utmost importance as cases like this demand a dedicated group of people.
 Probate will allow for things for flow more smoothly for all family members and heirs involved, as well as looking out for the betterment of the deceased’s estate and wealth left behind.